 Worldwide, there are nearly one million new cases diagnosed each year and 780,000 deaths annually.
-In 2018, an estimated 26,000 people were diagnosed with stomach cancer in the United States alone, where it caused roughly 11,000 deaths.
+In 2021, an estimated 26,000 people will be diagnosed with stomach cancer in the United States alone, in addition to roughly 11,000 deaths.
 This represents a substantive change since the very first estimates in 1975, when stomach cancer was the most common cancer.
 The reasons for this decline are not completely known, but may be linked to increased use of refrigeration for food storage.

 In countries where stomach cancer is more common, public mass screenings for the disease have aided in diagnosing more cases during the disease's early stages—when survival rates are drastically higher.
 When stomach cancer has metastasized, the 5-year survival rate falls to just 5%.

 Treatment of stomach cancer depends on where the disease initiated and the extent of its spread throughout the body.
 If diagnosed early, surgery is the first-line treatment for stomach cancer, sometimes in combination with chemotherapy and/or radiation treatment.
 For advanced stomach cancer, treatment aims to stabilize disease progression and improve patients’ prognosis.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
 There are currently six FDA-approved immunotherapy options for stomach cancer.

 - Dostarlimab (Jemperli): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced stomach or gastroesophageal cancer that has DNA mismatch repair deficiency (dMMR)